 Since there aren't any diploma programs in the Nashville area, students can instead explore certificate, minor and degree programs at the following three schools, all within 15 minutes of downtown.
 These public and private schools offer instruction in digital photography at the undergraduate level.
 The article also includes a table that features important information about the schools, such as school type, enrollment numbers and tuition.

 - Belmont University, a 4-year private institution, provides classrooms built for photography-specific training.
 It offers a minor in photography.
 Belmont is about three miles from downtown Nashville.

-- Located around three miles from downtown, Watkins College of Art, Design and Film is a 4-year college enrolling the smallest student population.
+- Located around 2.5 miles from downtown, Watkins College of Art, Design and Film is a 4-year college enrolling the smallest student population.
 Watkins students can earn a bachelor's degree in photography.

 Comparison of Schools

 Students should consider many aspects when choosing a college.
 The following table provides important facts in a convenient format, making it simple to compare schools.

 |Belmont University||Nashville State Community College||Watkins College of Art, Design and Film|